-The authority of the Pink Revolution falls under the category of the National Meat and Poultry Processing Board that works under the directives of the Ministry of Food Processing Industries (MOFPI) has found out that a handful of large companies are already changing the Indian Meat Production:
+The authority of the Pink Revolution falls under the category of the National Meat and Poultry Processing Board which works under the directives of the Ministry of Food Processing Industries (MOFPI).
+It has found out that a handful of large companies are already changing Indian Meat Production:

 - Despite the huge livestock population in India, it only covers 2% of the global market.

 - Ensuring the quality and safety aspects of meat production.

 - Developing standard policies for meat & safety aspects of meat production.

 - Providing cold storage for the growth of the meat & poultry processing sector.

 Regardless of the number of challenges mentioned above, the meat and poultry processing sector in India has great potential for growth:

 - This term is used for technological revolutions in the Meat and Poultry processing sector.